-Wills and Estate Specialist, Trudi Dickinson, explains the importance of having a Will and how it could reduce the amount of Inheritance Tax due.
+Wills and Estate Specialist, Michelle Lawrence, explains the importance of having a Will and how it could reduce the amount of Inheritance Tax due.

 A Will, otherwise known as a Last Will and Testament, lays out a client’s final wishes in a formal and binding document.
 The document explains how a person wishes their money and assets to be divided, and their wishes for after their death.